magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40896-error-typeerror-in-async-product.md

 <ins>Steps to reproduce</ins>:

-1. Send a request to `rest/all/async/bulk/V1/products/bySKU` endpoint using the following payload.
+1. Send a request to `rest/all/async/bulk/V1/products/bySKU` endpoint using the following payload:

 ```RESTAPI
 [